-Climate change threatens the basic necessities of human life all around the world - access to water, food production, health, land, biodiversity, peace and stability.
+Climate change caused by man-made carbon emissions threatens the basic necessities of human life all around the world - access to water, food production, health, land, biodiversity, peace and stability.
 Climate change is an unprecedented issue, unique to our civilisation, and action is needed to prevent dangerous anthropogenic (human induced) interference with the climate system.

 Transitioning to a low carbon economy (LCE) has been identified as a key method by which climate change can be mitigated and remediated against.
 In addition, reference to the “Green Economy” is becoming more frequent , this refers to a wider movement that considers resource efficiency and social inclusion in addition to a LCE.

 Participating in the LCE is defined as delivering the products, goods and services which through their use enables the adaptation, mitigation and/or remediation of the impacts of climate change, resource depletion and/or environmental erosion.
 It may also be assumed to be an economy powered by low carbon energy (renewables or nuclear), and where a variety of actors are engaged in ensuring the mix of the products, goods and services business delivers is increasingly 'green'.

 According to wider definitions, businesses whose products, goods and services don’t contribute to the LCE can still support the transition by making operational changes in the way these products, goods and services are provided (e.g. by moving to low carbon energy sources and increasing resource efficiency).